Tres Coronas: Conflicts after the separation of Reychesta from the group

-Tres Coronas was taking shape and Dominican Reychesta would join the project, according to Rocca: “He was very talented in freestyle, that's why we chose him, but he was very rough, he didn't write his lyrics.
-Freestyle doesn't make a record, it doesn't make a good song.
+After his departure from the group, Reychesta continues his singing career as a soloist in "Chosen Few Emerald Entertainment, Inc.", a company of Boy Wonder in which he had already signed approximately seven months before his departure from group Tres Coronas.
+The controversies continued because after their separation, Rocca and P.N.O retain the name Tres Coronas, after Rocca registered the trademark Tres Coronas in his name.

+In 2011, Rocca and P.N.O, on their album "La Música Es Mi Arma", published a song called "Aquí Llegamos (Intro)" in which they used the production of Artwell Smart (music producer and best friend of Reychesta).

 La Música Es Mi Arma, second and last studio album of "Tres Coronas" (2009–2011)

 In mid-2009, Rocca and P.N.O had already finished the new album "La Música Es Mi Arma", unfortunately the label "Machete Music" did not understand the concept of the album.
-There were changes in directives and the rapper duo had to face their seal in a legal battle to release the album.
-The label said: "We are not going to get that record; it is not known if it is Reggaeton, Rap or Folklore".
 They spent a year and a half trying to recover the album with the help of lawyers.
 That fight ended up depleting Tres Coronas, they also felt that a good part of their audience had remained in the most basic and traditional rap schemes of the '90, and only now many begin to appreciate the work of that moment.
 Finally, in 2011, they published the album, a special edition exclusively for Colombia was also released.

-In 2011, they were interviewed by Ritmo Urbano Magazine.